Clinical Nurse Jobs at Indiana University Health with Visa Sponsorship

 Which visa types does Indiana University Health commonly use for Clinical Nurse sponsorship?

-IU Health sponsors several visa types for Clinical Nurses, including H-1B, TN (for Canadian and Mexican citizens), F-1 OPT and CPT for nursing graduates in their practical training period, and employment-based Green Card pathways including EB-2 and EB-3.
+IU Health sponsors several visa types for Clinical Nurses, including H-1B, TN visa (for Canadian and Mexican citizens), F-1 OPT and CPT for nursing graduates in their practical training period, and employment-based Green Card pathways including EB-2 and EB-3.
 The right visa depends on your citizenship, educational background, and how long you plan to stay in the U.S.

 What qualifications does Indiana University Health expect for sponsored Clinical Nurse roles?